Edge of Sanity (film): Production

-A few exterior sets were filmed in London.
+The film was mostly shot in Budapest, with a few exterior sets being filmed in London.
 Vincent Canby stated that he thinks the film looks "19th-century atmospheric".
 While the film is for the most part clearly set in the Victorian era, some of the wardrobe seems deliberately anachronistic and modern, adding to the film's surrealistic ambience.

 Alain Silver compared the style of the film to those directed by Ken Russell, based on the way that the films incorporate the supernatural, psychology, and sexual imagery.
 He also said that the prostitutes "further unsettle the preconceptions of the audience".

 The book Marked Women: Prostitutes and Prostitution in the Cinema uses the film as an example of sexual brutality against women in films.

 Reception

 Vincent Canby wrote in The New York Times that Anthony Perkins "gives a good, funny, if somewhat lopsided performance as the madman of medicine".

 TV Guide reviewed the film, giving it 1 out of 4 stars and saying, "EDGE OF SANITY obviously isn't meant to be taken seriously, despite its expensive production values and surrealistic photography—both surprisingly good.
 But the rest of EDGE OF SANITY (shot mostly in Budapest with some English exteriors) doesn't measure up to its technical proficiency."
 Leonard Maltin described the film as "Tasteless, pointless, and unpleasant".